How To Treat Hyperpigmentation

 - Kojic Acid is a skin-lightening agent produced by several species of fungi.
 It works by inhibiting the production of tyrosine, an amino acid required for melanin synthesis.
 While it’s not as effective as hydroquinone, some people prefer it because it is more natural.

-- Azelaic Acid is one of the safest and effective treatments for hyperpigmentation.
+- Azelaic Acid is one of the safest and most effective treatments for hyperpigmentation.
 Its antimicrobial and anti-inflammatory properties make it ideal in treating post-inflammatory hyperpigmentation.
 It’s a slower treatment process but also produces fewer side effects.

 - Niacinamide is a form of vitamin B3 that helps in treating hyperpigmentation caused by sun damage.
 It also helps in collagen production.